realozk/ARKENAR/README.md

 ```

 ## Contributing
-Contributions are welcome!
-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to get started.
+Contributions are welcome Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to get started.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.